Professional Liability Insurance: What is it, What’s Covered, and What’s Not?

 BUT depending on your risks, you might also consider:

-- Complementing your Professional Liability Insurance with separate policies for all of your business needs so that you’re covered comprehensively; OR
+- Complementing your Professional Liability Insurance with separate policies for all of your business needs so that you’re covered comprehensively (learn about Business Crime Insurance); OR

 - Consulting with your broker for extra coverage on certain risks (like an extra $1 million for data breach or property damage).